 Lesson 8 of 8

-SciNote can easily generate customized reports of your projects, experiments and/or tasks.
-They are generated automatically as PDF or DOCX documents and you can save them in your report library (PDF), download them or print them out.
+SciNote can easily generate customized reports of your projects, experiments, and/or tasks.
+They are generated automatically as PDF or DOCX documents and you can save them in your report library (PDF), download them, or print them out.

-Each report in SciNote can contain data from one individual project, one or more experiments and one or more tasks within that project.
+Each report in SciNote can contain data from one individual project, one or more experiments, and one or more tasks within that project.
 You can save the generated PDF report in SciNote under Reports repository on the main dashboard or you can download PDF or DOCX file or print it out.

 In the next step, choose which information you would like to include among various available options.
 Select your experiments and tasks in the Choose tasks tab.
 You can include the entire experiments (including all tasks) or individual tasks (within a certain experiment).

-In the task information you can include protocol steps, results, activity, inventories and e-signatures.
+In the task information, you can include protocol steps, results, activity, inventories, and e-signatures.
 If you select inventories, be aware that only the information of assigned inventory items will be included.

 You can even decide which specific information from protocol steps you want to include in the report.
-You can select between Checklists, Files, Tables and Comments.
+You can select between Checklists, Files, Tables, and Comments.

-If you wish to save the report in SciNote, click the green Save button in the right upper corner in the report overview.
+If you wish to save the report in SciNote, click the blue Save button in the right upper corner in the report overview.
 Your report will be saved as a PDF in the Reports repository.
-In addition, you have three buttons on the right that enable you to print, download (PDF or DOCX), or save the report as an attachment in one of the inventories (e.g. protein production report).
+In addition, you have three buttons on the left that enable you to print, download (PDF or DOCX), or save the report as an attachment in one of the inventories (e.g. protein production report).

 If you click the Save PDF to Inventory button, a window appears, where you first select the inventory, then the inventory column (which must be a pre-set file column type in order to have a PDF report attachment), and lastly you select the inventory item.